palantir/gradle-circle-style/README.md

 This plugin is enabled by the `CIRCLE_TEST_REPORTS` environment variable, set automatically on CircleCI builds.
 It then automatically enables XML output for Checkstyle and FindBugs plugins, and adds a finalizer task that collates their results (and any other Gradle build step failures) using the JUnit XML output that CircleCI expects.

+Additionally, all JUnit output is placed in the `CIRCLE_TEST_REPORTS` directory.

 Note that FindBugs does not support generating both HTML and XML output, so HTML output will be disabled on CircleCI builds.
 (Checkstyle does not have this limitation.)